ickb/proposal/README.md

 This is the reason why these scripts are instead designed around a similar but safer pattern:

 - A single transaction mint both a controlled cell and controller cell.
+- In a transaction there may be multiple controlled cell and controller cell.
 - At minting time one of the cells reference the other one using the signed relative index distance between each other.
 - The controlled cell satisfies specific user needs.
 - The controlled cell uses the new script as lock